noiseprotocol/noise_spec/noise.md

 Nonces are 64 bits in length because:

  * Some ciphers (e.g. Salsa20) only have 64 bit nonces
+ * 64 bit nonces were used in the initial specification and implementations of ChaCha20, so Noise nonces can be used with these implementations.
  * 64 bits allows the entire nonce to be treated as an integer and incremented
  * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.